niranatiger/codesample/README.md

-# This is only used for tech.
+# This is only used for general tech.
 No confidential information should be included here.